 Heavy body paint

 If you want a lot of texture in your paintings, heavy body is the way to go.
-It retains brush strokes very well, meaning a lot of atmosphere can be conveyed in the way the paint is applied to the canvas.
+It retains brush strokes very well, so a lot of atmosphere can be conveyed in the way the paint is applied to the canvas.

 If you like painting with palette knives or this is something you want to try in the future, you’ll want to use heavy body paint.
 The paint can be applied thickly, like oil paints can be, as another way to achieve a lot of texture.